UofSC-Fall-2021-Math-544-H01/UofSC-Fall-2021-Math-544-H01-UofSC-Fall-2021-Math-544-H01.github.io/notes/vector_spaces/qr.md

 As mentioned earlier, in Sage there is a method `A.gram_schmidt()` for a matrix $A$.
 It returns a decomposition very close to the QR one.
-- First it does a factorization on the matrix $A$ whose _rows_ are the vectors in the basis.
+- First it consumes a matrix $A$ whose _rows_ are the vectors in the basis.
 - It returns
 $$
     A = \tilde{Q} L